yui-mhcp/base_dl_project/README.md

 ```

-Note : citations for datasets are taken from [the tensorflow dataset catalog](https://www.tensorflow.org/datasets/catalog/overview) which also support these datasets but in another representation
+Note : citations for datasets are taken from [the tensorflow dataset catalog](https://www.tensorflow.org/datasets/catalog/overview) which also support these datasets but in another representation.